liupeirong/MLOpsManufacturing/samples/hyperparameter-tutorial/README.md

 ![image-20210310164054229](docs/image-20210310164054229.png)

-After finishing the trains, the model with max of _r2_ values as set in the primary metric in `ml_service/pipelines/hyperparams.py` is registered as the best model.
+After finishing the trainings, the model with max of _r2_ values as set in the primary metric in `ml_service/pipelines/hyperparams.py` is registered as the best model.

 # Conclusion

-We have looked at the basics of changing the existing MLOps code to a pipeline for hyperparameter tuning.
+We have looked at the basics of changing the existing Azure ML code into a pipeline for hyperparameter tuning.
 From now on, start working on increasing the accuracy of your model by the hyperparameter tune you want!

 # References